Traditional Chinese Medicine

 Yin and Yang are interdependent; health depends on maintaining a balance of both.
 An imbalance may be either excessive or deficient.

 The Five ElementsThis describes five natural phases of transformation: Fire, Earth, Metal, Water, and Wood.
 Each element has certain characteristics and governs certain organs and tissues.
 These phases constantly interact by creating and controlling to maintain balance.
-When they are out of balance, disease is the result.
-Diseases are characterized by which elements (organ system or tissue) is disturbed, and in what direction (Yin or Yang, excess or deficiency).
+When they are out of balance, health issues can result.
+Issues are characterized by which elements (organ system or tissue) is disturbed, and in what direction (Yin or Yang, excess or deficiency).
 It’s a bit like “Rock-Paper-Scissors”—Fire creates Earth (ashes); Water controls Fire.

 There are many ways that the five elements can be categorized; here are just a few: